The Big Issue: Criticism

 The Big Issue has been the centre of much controversy among publishers of street newspapers, mainly because of its business model.
 Publishers of some other street newspapers, especially in the United States, have criticised it for being overly "commercial" and having a flashy design.
 According to these critics, street newspapers ought to focus on covering political and social issues that affect the homeless, rather than emulating mainstream newspapers to generate a profit.
 Publishers of some smaller papers, such as Making Change in Santa Monica, California, said they felt threatened when The Big Issue began to publish in their area.

 Other papers have also criticised The Big Issue for its professional production and limited participation by homeless individuals in writing and producing the newspaper.
-Others, however, have stated that The Big Issue uses a successful business model to generate a profit to benefit the homeless, and its founder John Bird has said that it is "possible to be both profitable and ethically correct".
+Others have stated that The Big Issue uses a successful business model to generate a profit to benefit the homeless, and its founder John Bird has said that it is "possible to be both profitable and ethically correct".